 The choice of Malaysia to be the lead is borne out of several factors.
 Malaysia has been declared the hub of Islamic finance in the world.
 Malaysia, like many other African countries, has a sizable percentage of its citizen who is not Muslims.
 Malaysia operates a dual banking system in which Islamic finance co-exist with conventional banking, the situation that is obtainable in most African country.
 Malaysia develops its Islamic financial institution from zero in an environment that has been dominated by conventional banking, which is likely to be the situation in most African countries.
-Malaysia has in the past served as a good example for other countries in introducing Islamic finance (Indonesia and Brunei adopted the Malaysian model of Islamic finance) and those that have even started Islamic finance before it or who may even be operating solely Islamic finance in developing some of their Islamic financial product.
+Malaysia has in the past served as a good example for other countries in introducing Islamic finance (Indonesia and Brunei adopted the Malaysian model of Islamic finance) and those that have even started Islamic finance before it or who may even be operating solely Islamic finance in developing some of their Islamic products (Pakistan, Dubai and Sudan).
+Malaysia is the only country that offers a complete Islamic financial product.
 All of these show that the Malaysian experience with being of great benefit to the African countries in developing their young Islamic finance into a world-class financial institution that will serve the lead in supplying the African nations' funding gap.